 The remains of the church near Aleppo in Syria built round the pillar where St Simeon the Stylite lived for 47 years.
 The base of his pillar now has the large boulder on top of it.
 Photo Wikimedia.

 The Parthians seem not to have been ambitious to acquire territory west of the Euphrates, despite the Roman hysteria about the "Parthian threat".
 The Sasanians were seldom confident enough about their porous eastern and northern frontiers to do more in the west than try to ensure that the Romans remained on their own side of the Euphrates.
 However, during the reign of Justinian, in AD 538, Khusrau I saw the opportunity for a preemptive strike on Syria - he sacked Antioch and deported its population (maybe 300,000 people) to Mesopotamia.
 But there was no attempt to occupy Syria permanently.
 Not until the reign of Khusrau II in AD 614, did the Sasanians retake the ancient Achaemenid territory in Syria and the Levant -and this was a result of Byzantine weakness rather than Sasanian ambition.
-In any case, the status quo was very soon restored by the emperor Heraclius, who however, saw his work undone by the Arabs who took Syria from Byzantium in AD 637.
+In any case, the status quo was very soon restored by the emperor Heraclius, whose work however was soon to be undone by the Arabs who took Syria from Byzantium in AD 637.